Frequently Asked Questions

 Acting Conservatory: Mornings will often be filled with master classes and workshops with CTC Faculty.
 Rehearsals will take place mostly in the afternoons and evenings.

-Directing and Design Fellows: Fellows will work alongside CTC production department heads as well as guest designers and directors depending upon the stage of process for each show.
+Design Fellows: Fellows will work alongside CTC production department heads as well as guest designers depending upon the stage of process for each show.

 Will the Acting Conservatory be involved with new play development?